oribarilan/pyplz/docs/index.md

 ## Why `pyplz`?

 `pyplz` aims to be a friction-free task runner.
-While task runners simplify development, they often add friction with new syntax, extra tools, or integration issues.

-`pyplz` aims to be a friction-free task runner.
 While many task runners simplify development, they can also add friction with unfamiliar syntax, extra tools, or difficult integrations.

 🐍 **Python-first**: Leverage familiar Python syntax—if you know Python, you know `pyplz`.
-🤗 **Author-friendly**: Intuitive and ready to use out of the box, with built-in support for debugging.
+🤗 **Author-friendly**: Intuitive and ready to use out of the box, with built-in support for development & debugging.
 💻 **CLI-compliant**: Enjoy a command-line interface that adheres to GNU and POSIX conventions, ensuring a seamless terminal experience.
 🔗 **Integration-ready**: Whether you're running Python locally, in containers, or in a CI/CD pipeline, `pyplz` fits seamlessly into your environment.
 📚 **Documented**: Access extensive documentation and automatically generated task-specific help, ensuring you always have the information you need.